 It is entirely up to you and your institution as to the risk you and they are prepared to take with copyright or other IPR infringement.
-By transferring your web resource into a repository such as ReStore the hosting institution would be vulnerable for law suits arising from any copyright infringement being levied at them as they would now be hosting and making available the infringing material.
-ReStore is a free service to depositors wishing to keep their work sustained.
+By transferring your web resource to ReStore the University of Southampton would be vulnerable for law suits from that copyright infringement being levied at them as they would now be hosting and making available the infringing material.
+This is a free service to depositors wishing to keep their work sustained.
 All we are asking for is a due diligence check prior to transfer to help us understand the risks concerned so we can effectively manage them.
-We want to work collaboratively with you to try to identify whether or not there is something that could put us at risk of copyright infringement.
+We want you to work collaboratively with us to try to identify whether or not there is something that could put us at risk of copyright infringement.
 This is recorded in the form of a completed standard questionnaire addressed to the principal author.
-We also ask the depositing institution(s), on the premise they are also the copyright owner(s), to confirm that everything we have been told is true and you and they don't have any other reason to believe that what is transferring would infringe another's IPR.
+We also ask the depositing institution(s), on the premise they are also the copyright owner(s), to confirm that everything we have been told is true and you & they don't have any other reason to believe that what is transferring would infringe another's IPR.
 By going through the due diligence at the review stage it will make it easier for your institution to sign up to such a provision in the deposit agreement.